 - The milk bleb is gone, and swelling has settled

-Relief matters: when the pressure lifts, you can move with more confidence and less fear.
+Relief matters.
+When the pressure lifts, you can move with more confidence and less fear.

 When Should You Call a Doctor?

-Don’t wait if you develop fever over 101°F (38°C), chills, or extreme fatigue, since these signs can point to mastitis.
 Red streaks on your breast, increased warmth, or burning that worsens during breastfeeding or pumping may suggest infection or other complications.
+Seek care promptly if self-care measures have not helped after two days.

 Frequently Asked Questions